cca/cca_invenio/readme.md

-invenio-cli services setup --no-demo-data # sets up db, cache, search, task queue uv run invenio files location create gs-invenio-local s3://invenio-local --default # connect to cloud storage export ENVIRONMENT=local # if not using `mise` ensure vars from .env exist invenio-cli run all # runs the application & celery worker for the task queue
+invenio-cli services setup --no-demo-data # sets up db, cache, search, task queue uv run invenio files location create gs-invenio-local s3://invenio-local --default # connect to cloud storage export ENVIRONMENT=local # if not using `mise` ensure vars from .env exist invenio-cli run
 ```

 The services setup enqueues many tasks rather than completing them synchronously, so the first time you `run` the app it takes a while before setup is complete.
+When done, Ctrl + C kills the dev server but `invenio-cli services stop` is needed to stop the db, cache, and search.

 ## Overview

-Following is an overview of the generated files and folders:
+Project files and folders:

 | Name | Description |
 |---|---|